Raccoons-Rise-Up/server/CONTRIBUTING.md

 ## Entity Framework Core - SQLite
 ### Creating the Database
-Create the database with the following commands
+Create the database with the following commands (you can open the terminal in VS with `Ctrl + Tilda Key`)
 ```
 dotnet tool install --global dotnet-ef
 dotnet ef migrations add InitialCreate